 If you analyze the costs of Husky vs. Craftsman tools, you may notice many parallels.
 Because of their parallel locations, this is not a huge surprise.

-When comparing the pricing of the different brands’ basic mechanic sets, we find that they are all very close.
+When comparing the pricing of the different brands’ basic mechanic sets, I find that they are all very close.
 The 137-piece Craftsman mechanic’s tool kit costs $119.95, while the almost equivalent 149-piece Husk set goes for $112.90.

 A similar pattern emerges when comparing each brand’s entry-level 4-piece pliers set.
 When comparing prices, it’s worth noting that while Craftsman’s 4-piece set kit costs $34.99, Husky’s almost identical set of pliers costs the same.